 Where to test your performance?

-You can easily measure your growth not only by analyzing the changes in your images, but also testing them on various platform.
+You can easily measure your growth by analyzing the changes in your images and testing them on various platforms.
 Even though you are pursuing photography as a hobby, uploading photos on photography platforms such as Shutterstock and Dreamstime wouldn’t do you any harm.

 Choosing the right location and the right time

 You never know when the right moment will come by.
 So always be prepared.
-We do advice beginners to start during day time as it is much easier and don’t wait for natural beauty only as urban scenes are easier to come by and they have the beauty of their own as well!
+We advise beginners to start during the daytime as it is much easier and don’t wait for natural beauty only as urban scenes are easier to come by, and they have the beauty of their own!

-We hope that this hobby shapes your life, the way it has shaped ours, and may it be a positive force which totally changes your perspective on life!
+We hope that this hobby shapes your life, the way it has shaped ours, and may it be a positive force that changes your perspective on life!

 We are sorry that this post was not useful for you!